fnproject/flow/docs/API.md

 #### Successful Response

-When a function call completes successfully, the completer will persist the HTTP status code and headers along with the body of the response.
+When a function call completes successfully, the flow service will persist the HTTP status code and headers along with the body of the response.
 This HTTP response data will be included in the appropriate argument part of a multipart continuation request for any dependent completion stages, as well as when retrieving the value of this stage.
 For example:

 ```
 FnProject-DatumType: httpresp